 "O you who have believed, protect yourselves and your families from a Fire whose fuel is people and stones, over which are [appointed] angels, harsh and severe; they do not disobey Allah in what He commands them but do what they are commanded.’
 (Qur’an 66:6)

 You will also find that:

-You cannot be confused by people telling you different things, or by reading information seemingly contradictory
+You will not be confused by people telling you different or when you read contradictory information.

-You will no longer have to worry about whether a certain something breaks your fast, or whether or not you could combine your prayers in a given situation
+You won’t have to worry about details like whether something broke your fast, or whether you can combine a prayer in a given situation etc.